movlan/SEI-CC-7/work/w04/d5/01-mongodb-intro.md

 __YOU DO: Let's add another person to the _people_ collection.
 But this time, add an additional field called _birthDate_ and assign it a date value with something like this: *birthDate: new Date('3/21/1981')*__

-To list all documents in a collection, we can use the _find_ method on the collection without any arguments:
+To list all documents in a collection, we can use the _find_ method on the collection:

 ```
 > db.people.find({})